-Roy Hodgson's Three Lions will move to another venue as a precautionary measure, after a number of visitors to their regular base at St. George's Park fell ill
+Both Roy Hodgson's Three Lions and the Under-21s will stay and train at another venue as a precautionary measure after a number of visitors to St. George's Park fell ill

-The Under-21s have been training at their regular base at St. George’s Park since Sunday, but the FA have confirmed that no players have caught the suspected illness.
+The Under-21s have been training at the national facility since Sunday but the FA have confirmed that no players have caught the suspected illness.

 The senior squad were due to meet at the Staffordshire-based centre on Tuesday, but they will instead stay and train at another venue.

-“The FA has been advised of a suspected stomach virus that has been discovered on site at St. George's Park and affected a small number of visitors over the weekend," a press release read.
+An FA statement said: “The FA has been advised of a suspected stomach virus that has been discovered on site at St. George's Park and affected a small number of visitors over the weekend.

 “To date, the England Under-21 squad has not experienced any symptoms related to the virus.
 They have been on site since Sunday.